VisualarCoder/MonkeyBunchPluginDocs/README.md

 ## Debugging
 To debug your plugin, you will need access to the Spectator Camera, if you do **not** have access to it, I dont know why your here.
 But, open the debugger window from the top bar in Spectator, and find all of the game's logs and your plugins logs in that window.

+## Notice
+Currently at this stage, only people with spectator camera access can create custom plugins, but with the **Monkey Bunch Custom Maps SDK** you are able to code in that, but more limited and no debugging tools.